saioyo/Web-Developlment/README.md

-This is a Demo for Git & GitHub class
+This is a Demo for Git & GitHub class.